yehuda-lev/pyrogram/README.md

 > Elegant, modern and asynchronous Telegram MTProto API framework in Python for users and bots

+**WARNING**: We merge changes made to few of pyrogram forks plus changes made by us to this repository.
+All the features are just customized feature mostly for personal use; there is no guarantee in them being stable, __USE AT YOUR OWN RISK__.
+All of the repositories that we merge features from are listed in [Release Notes](https://telegramplayground.github.io/pyrogram/releases/changes-in-this-fork.html) file.

 ``` python
 from pyrogram import Client, filters